pinfinity/pinfinity_co/_content/2-blog/2013-06-05-copyright-and-creative-commons-in-multi-touch-books.md

 release our own work under, but how to interpret the licences used by the creators of the videos, images, and other gadgetry we put in our books.

-But, when we break this down, it's really not too bad, and will become old hat for you before long.
-So, first, let's talk about copyright, generally, and then the new Creative Commons licenses, how to license your work and find other work you can use in your books, and all with relatively little effort.
+But, when we break this down, it's really not too bad.
+As you work on multi-touch books and iBooks Author, this will all become old hat for you before long.

+So, first, let's talk about copyright in general, the new Creative Commons licenses, and then how to license your work and find other work you can use in your books.

 ## You Don't Have to Do Anything
 That's not quite true.
 You have to do something creative first.
 Doing nothing